 In EYFS we believe that every child deserves the best possible start in life to enable them to achieve their full potential.
 We know that children quickly develop in the early years and that a child’s experiences between birth and 5 years have a major impact on their future life chances.
 At Coleridge Primary we ensure all children access high quality teaching and learning to gain knowledge and develop the skills needed to be successful learners in EYFS and beyond.
 We ensure that all children make good progress and that they gain a secure foundation by planning for the learning and development of each individual child and continually reviewing the impact of this.

-Our curriculum has been designed by planning for the needs of the children at Coleridge Primary School for all of the 7 areas of learning.
-We used the Early Adopter EYFS framework (view framework) and the Early Adopter Development matters document (view document) to give us a base for our learning as well as considering other knowledge and skills that were important to our children.
-We planned an ambitious and exciting curriculum to ensure our pupils are engaged and enjoy learning and therefore make fantastic progress.
+Our curriculum has been designed by planning carefully thought out skills and knowledge to meet the needs of the children at Coleridge Primary School for all of the 7 areas of learning.
+We used the EYFS framework (view framework) and Development Matters (view document) to give us a base for our learning and then considered other knowledge and skills based on research that we know are important for our children to plan an ambitious and exciting curriculum to ensure our pupils are engaged and enjoy learning and therefore make fantastic progress.

 Our curriculum allows children to develop and learn knowledge and skills in the following areas.